cp2k/dbcsr/README.md

 * GNU make
 * a Fortran compiler which supports at least Fortran 2003 (respectively 2008+TS when using the C-bindings)
-* a LAPACK implementation (reference, OpenBLAS-bundled and MKL have been tested)
+* a LAPACK implementation (reference, OpenBLAS-bundled and MKL have been tested.
+Note: DBCSR linked to OpenBLAS 0.3.6 gives wrong results on Power9 architectures.)
 * a BLAS implementation (reference, OpenBLAS-bundled and MKL have been tested)
 * a Python version installed (2.7 or 3.6+ have been tested) with Numpy